Skip to main content

 info

-Note that the release pr is opened only when a file of the package is updated.
+The release pr is opened only when a file of the package is updated.
 To verify your packaged files, run cargo package --list.

 Example: